-The rankings expressed on this site are the opinion of WeightLoss.org and are subject to change due to popularity, price, special offers, current events and other factors related to each ranked company.
+The rankings and ratings expressed on this site are the opinion of WeightLoss.org and are subject to change due to popularity, price, special offers, current events and other factors related to each ranked company.
 Our reviews and rankings are designed to help consumers make informed purchasing decisions.
 We accept compensation from reviewed companies in order to provide our users with this free valuable service.

 Reviews and Rankings

 In 2009–2010, 35.7% of U.S. adults were obese.
 1

 If you are obese and have unhealthy eating or activity habits, you have a higher risk for gallstones, type 2 diabetes, high blood pressure, high cholesterol and triglycerides, coronary artery disease (CAD), a stroke, and sleep apnea, among other conditions.
 2

 People with breathing problems could benefit noticeably from weight loss.
 Those who suffer from obstructive sleep apnea may experience improved sleep patterns and decreased daytime sleepiness with only a 10% loss of total weight.
 3

 A weight gain of 11 to 18 pounds increases a person's risk of developing type 2 diabetes to twice that of individuals who have not gained weight.
 Over 80% of people with diabetes are overweight or obese.
 4